 Developers face an obstacle course with traditional funding, none of which exist with In3CAP’s model.
 It is ordinarily very difficult to manage all these obstacles perfectly, as several are blind alleys — such as the inability to properly diligence the funder’s intent until too late in the process.
 Another is the expectation by traditional lenders for at least 25-30% cash “skin-in-the-game” (unexpended new cash invested alongside any senior debt).
 Often most of the owner’s cash has already been poured into the project plans, engineering and/or related preparation work … and then what?
 Senior debt cul de sac.
 We solve that and many other conundrums … request the In3CAP briefing to know more.

-So instead of asking developers to waste precious time and energy, working with traditional project lenders that use these and other traditional standards to determine bankability or the illusive “shovel ready” status, we get deals done using a different model that uses old-fashioned common sense, and laboriously screens and properly audits each deal.
-We know which risks are less important (aside from the main issue of completion risk, of course), and with diversity in equity carries, the portfolio of investments sustain making more and larger scale follow-on investments.
-The key is getting started — priming the pump of “triple bottom line” (TBL) benefits, which requires a certain “edge” of innovation, such as we often encounter with first-of-a-kind climate-related, decarbonizing innovations.
+So instead of asking developers to waste precious time and energy, working with traditional project lenders that use these and other “move target” standards to determine bankability, such as the illusive “shovel ready” status, we get deals done using a radically different model that uses old-fashioned common sense, and laboriously screens and properly audits each deal.
+We know which risks are less important (aside from partial non-completion risk, of course), and with diversity in equity carried interest, the portfolio of investments sustain making more and larger-scale, follow-on investments.

 Conclusion: IGF’s innovative financial structure helps both developers and guarantors to “meet the moment,” with value streams generated for both — a non-traditional hypothecation* of the assets results in immediate liquidity, on a relatively short-term basis (during only the pre-operational phase of project construction and commissioning) but with longer-term, TBL benefits from helping to fund ambitious mid-market “impact” projects.